KxSystems/docs/docs/wp/iot-mqtt/index.md

     _Internet of Things_ denotes the network of things embedded with sensors, software, and other technologies that connect and exchange data with other devices and systems over the internet.

-KX have  released an [MQTT interface](../../interfaces/mqtt/index.md) with source code available on [GitHub](https://github.com/KXSystems/mqtt).
+KX has released an [MQTT interface](../../interfaces/mqtt/index.md) with source code available on [GitHub](https://github.com/KXSystems/mqtt).
 The interface supports Linux, macOS, and Windows platforms.

 This interface can be used with the enterprise [KX Streaming Analytics](https://kx.com/platform/) platform.
 For this paper the underlying [kdb+](../../) language will be used to explore the core functionality available.